ghimirermn/Scribe/README.md

 - **Two modes** – transcribe in the original language or translate straight to english
 - **GPU boost** – toggle CUDA if you have it, CPU if you don’t
 - **Live progress** – watch the words appear as they’re recognised
+- **Live Recording** – record directly from your microphone and transcribe instantly
 - **Export** – save as plain text, SRT subtitles, or full JSON with timestamps
 - **Dark / light** – one-click toggle, remembers your mood
 - **Single file** – the whole app is `whisper_ui.py` (or grab the ready-made .exe)

+## Live Recording (Real-Time)

+Scribe now supports **true live transcription** directly from your microphone:

+- Click **Start Live Recording** to begin
+- Speech is transcribed **as you talk**, with words appearing in real time (looped on 5 seconds)
+- No need to stop the recording to see results
+- Toggle **Stop Live Recording** anytime to end the session
+- Works with any default system microphone
+- Uses the same Whisper model you select for file transcription

+Perfect for meetings, dictation, brainstorming, and hands-free note taking.

 ## Download the Windows .exe (No Python required)